FAIRChemistry/datamodel_calibration/specifications/CalibrationModel.md

 - manufacturer
   - Type: string
-  - Description: Device manufacturer.
+  - Description: Device manufacturer
 - model
   - Type: string
-  - Description: Model name of the device.
+  - Description: Model name of the device
 - software_version
   - Type: string
-  - Description: Software version of the device.
+  - Description: Software version of the device

 ### Standard

-Description of a standard curve for an analyte.
+Description of a standard curve for an analyte

 - wavelength
   - Type: float
-  - Description: Detection wavelength in nm.
+  - Description: Detection wavelength in nm
 - concentration
   - Type: float
   - Multiple: True
-  - Description: Concentration of the reactant.
+  - Description: Concentration of the reactant
 - concentration_unit
   - Type: ConcentrationUnit
-  - Description: Concentration unit.
+  - Description: Concentration unit
 - absorption
   - Type: Series
   - Multiple: True
-  - Description: Measured absorption, corresponding to the applied concentration of the reactant.
+  - Description: Measured absorption, corresponding to the applied concentration of the reactant

 ### Spectrum

 - concentration
   - Type: float
-  - Description: Concentration of the reactant at which the spectrum was recorded.
+  - Description: Concentration of the reactant at which the spectrum was recorded
 - wavelength
   - Type: float
   - Multiple: True
-  - Description: Wavelengths used for detection.
+  - Description: Wavelengths used for detection
 - concentration_unit
   - Type: ConcentrationUnit
-  - Description: Concentration unit.
+  - Description: Concentration unit
 - absorption
   - Type: Series
   - Multiple: True
-  - Description: Measured absorption, corresponding to detection wavelengths.
+  - Description: Measured absorption, corresponding to detection wavelengths

 ### Result